Eyad-Hantouli/zacebook/Readme.md

-# Pending
+# JPA DDL Code
-Waiting for pull requist
+code for create structure of database